 Alamance County boasts an impressive roster of companies across a diverse range of industries, including manufacturing, medical testing, distribution and consumer goods.
 Want more information?
-Download the infographic on local Workforce & Training.
+Download the infographic on Major Employers below.

 Outreach and Research Resources

 The Chamber understands that the economic growth and vitality of the community is largely dependent on its existing industries.
 A component of our economic development services focuses on existing industry support and outreach.
 We are pleased that you are doing businesses in the community and want to help you continue to grow and thrive in Alamance County.